Key Takeaways:

 By understanding where peyote grows and the conditions it needs to thrive, we can better appreciate the importance of protecting this unique and sacred plant.
 Conservation efforts are crucial to ensure that peyote remains available for future generations, both for its cultural significance and its natural beauty.

-Getting to Know the Peyote Cactus
+Getting to Know the Peyote Cactus and how to Identify It

 The peyote cactus, or Lophophora williamsii, grows in the Chihuahuan Desert, which covers parts of northern Mexico and Texas.
 It’s a small, round cactus with a bluish-green color and no spines.
 One unique feature is its white tufts, called trichomes, which contain mescaline, the compound that causes its psychedelic effects.
 Knowing what peyote looks like and where it grows is important if you want to understand it better.